Statue D-Day Piper Bill Millin

 By Alexander Braun February 24, 2025

-This article describes the U.S. Army career and sudden death by heart attack of Brigadier General "Teddy" Roosevelt during Operation Overlord.
+Brigadier General "Teddy" Roosevelt's U.S. Army career and his sudden death by heart attack during Operation Overlord.

 George Irvn Bede a few days before his death.